Harry619/CAFIIE_code/README.md

 # CAFIIE_code
-The available supplemental material about the paper: CAFIIE: Cyberattack Event and Argument Extraction via the Method of Feature Interaction.
+The available supplemental material about the paper is "CAFIIE: Cyberattack Event Nugget and Argument Extraction via the Feature Interaction".